 What the FODMAP?

-Let’s get into the nitty gritty of this 3 phase nutritional approach...
+Speaking of the elimination phase - let's get into the nitty gritty of the 3 phases of our FODMAP nutritional approach...

 Phase 1: The elimination phase of the low FODMAP diet